 According to a Hubspot survey, nearly 69% of customersbelieve sales reps can make their experience more positive by listening to their needs.
 The question is: How can your sales team listen to its existing and potential customers?
 The short answer is data.
 Giving data to your sales team means your reps can better understand their customers and ace more negotiations.

-One of the main ways to gain insights is through surveys.
+One of the main ways to gain insights is through assessments or surveys.
 Why rely on guesswork when your customers can tell you what they like and dislike?
 Of course, your sales team may need to discuss internally and perhaps even get some training to properly digest the feedback and come up with plans of action.

 Convert the Right Prospects into Customers